Primitive Gods of Greek Mythology: Chaos, Gaia and Cosmogonia

 The number varies depending on the source, but usually reported 6 to 10.

-Is Eros a primitive god?
+Is Eros a primordial god?

 In some versions of cosmogony, Eros is considered a primal deity of creation.